jOaawd/jOaawd/README.md

 ### Hi there 👋
-My name is jacob and I code, heres one of my websites --> ether.fmode.repl.co 👽
+My name is jacob and I code, heres one of my <a href="https://ether.fmode.repl.co/">website</a> 👽
 <!--
 **jOaawd/jOaawd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.